Witch Watch: Otogi Household

 An ogre with extreme physical strength due to practicing Ogre Qigong.
 His family is a familiar to Nico's family, who is also his childhood friend.
-He is very overprotective towards Nico but at the same does not reciprocate her feelings.
-While Morihito is a serious and responsible person, he is very fond of denims and other heavily detailed trivia items.
-He often acts like the mother in the household, doing the most chores as well nagging and scolding the residents for the sake of their own.
+He is very overprotective towards Nico but at the same seems to not reciprocate her feelings.
+While Morihito is a serious and responsible person, he can be eccentric in his interests and hobbies, such as being very fond of denims and other heavily detailed trivia items.
+He often acts like the mother in the household, doing the most chores as well as nagging and scolding the residents for the sake of their own.
 It is later revealed in a note that Nico gave him in the past that she "will always be Morihito's friend", which works as an unintentional curse that makes Morihito only see Nico as a friend, thus making him unable to realize that he is also in love with her.